Residential rehab and addiction treatments are dependent on scientific research and study to help guarantee the most effective and successful methods.

 The results showed that:

-The evidence from this study also confirms that quality residential treatment can help improve mental and physical health, reduce offending, improve employability and enhance social functioning.
+This study also confirms that quality residential treatment can help improve mental and physical health, reduce offending, improve employability and enhance social functioning.

 In 2008, Dr David Best and his team of researchers followed 269 people in full (abstinent) recovery.